mahmoudalbardan/heatmaps-using-RSS-wifi-values/README.md

 # heatmaps
-Script to compute the heatmap.
+Script to compute the localization heatmaps from RSS values of wifi signals emitted from mobile phones.
+We installed wifi sensors in multiple drugstores and tried to construct heatmaps of people position inside them.

 Heatmaps are saved in the folder `./figures`.
 `./json_files` is a file where data are saved temporarly, copied, unziped and treated to produce dataframes that are pickled as pandas.DataFrame objects in `./pickled_dataframes`.